 - Slice the eggplant into ¼ inch slices.

-Place the eggplant onto another dinner plate lined with paper towels.
-Sprinkle the eggplant with salt.
+- Place the eggplant onto a plate lined with paper towels.
+Sprinkle with salt.

 Step 3: Frying the vegetables for Maqluba

 First, heat 2 cast iron skillets with a high heat cooking oil.
-I like to use 2 because it goes a lot faster, but 1 will work just fine if that's all you have.
+I like to use 2 because it goes a lot faster, but 1 will work just fine.

 Next, line a couple of large dinner plates with paper towels.
 The paper towels will help to soak up the excess oil from the fried vegetables.